Retractable Awning Gallery

 Retractable Awning for Restaurant

-Successful restaurant owners know exactly what they want, and they call on American Canvas to execute their plans skillfully.
+Successful restaurant owners know exactly what they want, and they call on American Awning to execute their plans skillfully.
 The restaurant pictured above has a spectacular view along a narrow, bayside patio.
 The patio is covered with a softly-draped fabric on a horizontal retractable shade system which is attached to permanent cabanas.
 In the strong afternoon sunlight the shades can be extended as shown.